-- (1) Service by electronic means of a claim form is proved by an affidavit of service by the person responsible for transmitting the claim form to the person to be served. - (2) The affidavit must exhibit a copy of -
+(1) Service by electronic means of a claim form is proved by an affidavit of service by the person responsible for transmitting the claim form to the person to be served.

+(2) The affidavit must exhibit a copy of ---

-- (a) the document served; - (b) any cover sheet or email to that document; - (c) the transmission record; and - (d) proof of electronic service of the document, and must state the - (i) electronic means by which the document was served; - (ii) e-mail address to which the document was transmitted; and - (iii) date and time of the transmission. - (3) Electronic confirmation of delivery may be treated as proof of service for a document that is served electronically and may include a written e-mail response or a read receipt.
+- (a) the document served; - (b) any cover sheet or email to that document;

+- (c) the transmission record; and - (d) proof of electronic service of the document, and must state the -- - (i) electronic means by which the document was served; - (ii) e-mail address to which the document was transmitted; and - (iii) date and time of the transmission.

+(3) Electronic confirmation of delivery may be treated as proof of service for a document that is served electronically and may include a written e-mail response or a read receipt.

-5.12 Proof of Service by Electronic Means.
-This provision outlines the requirements to prove service by Electronic Means namely by an Affidavit of Service by the person responsible for transmitting the claim form to the person to be served exhibiting a copy of the document served, any cover sheet of that document, the transmission record and the electronic means which the document was served, e-mail address to which the document was transmitted and the date and time of the Transmission.
+This provision outlines the requirements to prove service by electronic means, namely, by an affidavit of service by the person responsible for transmitting the claim form to the person to be served exhibiting a copy of the document served, any cover sheet of that document, the transmission record and the electronic means by which the document was served, the e-mail address to which the document was transmitted and the date and time of the transmission.
 Confirmation of delivery of the document may be deemed as proof of service that a document was served electronically and may include a written email response or a read receipt.

-See CPR 5.
-1 (2) and sections 15 and 17 Electronic Telecommunication Transactions Act, Chapter 337A
+See CPR 5.1 (2) and sections 15 and 17 Electronic Communications and Transactions Act.